kid-free weddings

 About Close-Up Chris

-To check availability and see how much a wedding magician costs, get in touch.
+To check availability and see how much a magician costs, get in touch.

 Chris has been a professional magician for over 20 years, providing wedding entertainment that leaves guests enthralled and with unforgettable memories.
 His quick wit, humour and sneaky tricks have entertained audiences all over the world, making him one of the most in-demand magicians around.